 A gravel bike is a bicycle designed for riding on unpaved roads.
 It is a relatively new type of bike, and it is growing in popularity among cyclists who want to explore more places and depend on different types of terrain.

-BSXInsight hopes this guide was provided you with valuable information.
-If you have any comments, suggestions or concerns, do not hesitate to add them in the comment section below.
+BSXInsight hopes this guide provides you with valuable information.
+If you have any comments, suggestions, or concerns, do not hesitate to add them in the comment section below.